Photo by The Climate Reality Project

 Total spending on L&D should be 1-6% of employee salaries

 In general, HR experts suggest spending between 1-5% of your total investment in salaries on learning and development.
 So, if you spend $1,000,000 on salaries, then you should spend between $10,000 – $50,000 annually on learning and development.
 We suggest getting as close as possible to the top of that range.
-As a professional development company, we might be biased toward maximizing L&D investment, but our claims are backed by data.
+As an upskilling company, we might be biased toward maximizing L&D investment, but our claims are backed by data.

 Spend at least $2,500 per employee on learning and development